htnminh/AI-intro-project/README.md

 ## Announcements
+13/10/2021:
+- We will start to discuss about some the topics to choose from (for the first time) in Thursday (14/10) at 3 PM in our Messenger group.
+Everyone should be prepared for some ideas.
+The discussion should take about an hour.
+- We will have a second discussion to select the final topic in Saturday (16/10).
+I will announce later.

 ## Guide for Collaborators
-I'm Nhat Minh, and this is a guide for everything, you MUST read it carefully.
+This is a guide for everything, you MUST read it carefully.

 ### Guide to GitHub